sux21/Experimental_Evolution/README.md

 3. Can we detect HGT by examining presence/absence variation?

 # Samples used in this project
-- Original strains: starting populations at the start of this experimental evolution experiment.
+- **Original strains**: starting populations at the start of this experimental evolution experiment.
 Number of strains is 56.
 I receive complete genomes for these strains.
-- Experimentally evolved strains: derived populations at the end of this experimental evolution experiment.
+- **Experimentally evolved strains**: derived populations at the end of this experimental evolution experiment.
 Number of strains is 363.
 I receive Illumina paired-end reads for these strains.

 # Step 1 - Genome Assembly of experimentally evolved strains
 ## Before Assembly